 5. Burro velho não aprende línguas – An old donkey doesn’t learn languages

 Another donkey expression – in fact, donkeys appear to feature quite a lot in Portuguese idioms.
-This one is literally ‘it’s the color of a donkey on the run’ and is used for a color you can’t easily describe.
+This one is used for a color you can’t easily describe.

 7. A galinha do vizinho sempre é mais gorda – Your neighbor’s chicken is always fatter